Also known as: seated oblique twist, seated torso twist, seated core twist, oblique twist exercise, med ball torso twist

 Frequently Asked Questions

-What common mistakes should I avoid when doing Russian Twists?
+What are common mistakes when doing Russian Twists?

-How can I progress or modify the Russian Twist?
+How can I progress or modify Russian Twists?